 Every resident will be held accountable for any damage to their assigned room and furniture.
 The student will be financially liable for any damage incurred, including the full cost of labor and materials.
-In the event two or more students occupy the same room and it cannot be ascertained which student(s) were responsible for the damage, the assessment of charges will be made equally to all occupants.
-All residents shall exercise care so as to not damage or deface College property or the personal property of others, or to allow such damage or defacement by others.
+In the event two or more students occupy the same room and it cannot be ascertained which student(s) were responsible for the damage, the assessment of charges will be divided equally to all occupants.
+All residents shall exercise care not to damage or deface College property or the personal property of others, or to allow such damage or defacement by others.
 Upon investigation, if it is found that damage or defacement is willful, the resident responsible will be subject to judicial action/fees.
 Room Condition Reports (RCR) will be completed at the beginning of the academic year or whenever a room change occurs.
-This will note any damages that may have occurred to the room previously so the current resident is not held liable.
-Loss/damage of any school property assigned to a resident must be reported within 24 hours of the occurrence.
-Damages can be reported to your Resident Advisor and/or OHRL.
+This will note any damage that may have occurred to the room previously, so the current resident is not held liable.
+Loss/damage of any school property assigned to a resident must be reported within 24 hours.
+Damages can be reported to your Resident Advisor and/or DRL.